freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 fi
 ```
 - The condition you want is `(( NUMBER < 46 ))`
-- In the statments area, use `echo` and your two variables to print `The next number is, N:<number>`
+- In the statements area, use `echo` and your two variables to print `The next number is, N:<number>`
 - The statements area should look like this: `echo $TEXT N:$NUMBER`
 - This `elif` area should look like this:
 ```sh